steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

 Using ROCm for HPC
 ******************

-The ROCm™ open-source software stack is optimized to extract the best high performance computing (HPC) workload performance from AMD Instinct™ accelerators while maintaining compatibility with industry software frameworks.
+The ROCm open-source software stack is optimized to extract the best high performance computing (HPC) workload performance from AMD Instinct™ accelerators while maintaining compatibility with industry software frameworks.